skojaku/digitalgarden/src/site/notes/Projects/detectability limit of graph embedding/notes/Leaky eigenvalue problem.md

 ---

-Leaky eigenvalue problem is refers to the problem the increasing likelihood of extreme eigenvalues appeared outside of the range predicted for dense random networks.
-More sparse the network becomes, more likely to appear are the extreme eigenvalues.
+A cornerstone of the random matrix is [Wigner's semi circle law](https://en.wikipedia.org/wiki/Wigner_semicircle_distribution), which explains that the eigenvalues of a random matrix are bounded.
+This law, however, breaks if the random mtarix is extremely sparse, a problem called the leaky eigenvalue problem.

 # References
 - [[Papers/archive/Georges arXiv 2017\|Georges arXiv 2017]]